Athithya117/Hybrid-RAGOps-aws/docs/pulumi_aws/01_network/core_network.md

 ### 4) Apply stage

 * When you run `pulumi up` and confirm, Pulumi will instruct the provider to create resources in the required order.
-* AWS resource creation occurs via API calls: VPC → subnets → IGW → route tables → NATs (with EIP allocations) → private route tables → VPC endpoints → S3/KMS buckets/keys if configured → IAM role/policies → FlowLog → Glue resources.
+* AWS resource creation occurs via API calls: VPC → subnets → IGW → route tables → NATs (with EIP allocations) → private route tables → VPC endpoints → S3/KMS buckets/keys if configured → IAM role/policies → FlowLog → Glue crawler (if configured).
 * `depends_on` ensures the create order for resources that must be present before others (e.g., ensure bucket & policy exist before FlowLog creation).
-* For AWS items that take time to reach consistent state (EIP/NAT provisioning, Glue job state), Pulumi waits until the provider resources reach a created state or times out based on provider defaults.
+* For AWS items that take time to reach consistent state (EIP/NAT provisioning, Glue crawler runs), Pulumi waits until the provider resources reach a created state or times out based on provider defaults.

 ### 5) Post-apply

 * Pulumi writes stack outputs (the `pulumi.export(...)` values) into the stack state.
 Downstream modules or CI scripts can `pulumi stack output --json` to consume them.
-* Note: the Glue ETL job may not have run yet (if scheduled) — the ETL job runs on schedule after the Glue trigger executes.
-Glue crawler may take minutes to finish its first run; Flow Log objects typically land in S3 with a delay (delivery is not instantaneous).
+* Note: the Glue crawler may take minutes to finish its first run; Flow Log objects typically land in S3 with a delay (delivery is not instantaneous).

 ---